 The bigger the enlargement the greater the loss of quality, so if you intend to enlarge a small image you must have a high-resolution scan (or photo) from the start.

 But that’s not enough.
 To make a giant print you’ll need the right software.

 I researched this a few years ago and the best software I found was ON1 Resize.
 It’s a one-off fee, none of this recurring yearly subscription crap and it’s easy to use.
 I chose the cheaper plan which was fine for me.

 The other consideration is fading.
 Make sure your banner is printed using lightfast inks.
 There is no point going to all the trouble of getting the job done only to see your advert fade away after a few months.

 I made a mistake with my first banner by choosing a ‘canvas’ textured PVC.
 This looked fine at first but the ink scratched off very easily.
 My display didn’t last long.

 Now I use a smooth vinyl that withstands the knocks and scrapes of everyday use.

 Remember this is intended to highlight your work so don’t skimp on quality.

-Big or small?
-In truth, most artists will make their decision based not on practicality but on aptitude.
+Big art or small?
+In truth, most artists will make their decision based, not on practicality, but on aptitude.

 Artists with a bias towards making larger work can easily sell smaller prints and those of us who prefer to make smaller pieces the same is true in reverse; as long as you have the right software.